jdrury/newsflash/README.md

 **[Newsflash](newsflash.herokuapp.com)** is a visual news tracker, defined by *The New York Times*, driven by Twitter.

 ##### How It Works
-Newsflash pulls breaking news from the *The New York Times* [newswire](http://nyti.ms/PkaWYK) and translates it into keywords with the help of [AlchemyAPI](http://www.alchemyapi.com/).
-Each keyword is compared to the [Twitter stream](https://dev.twitter.com/).
-When Newsflash finds a tweet that mentions a keyword, it uses [socket.io](http://socket.io/) to populate a [D3](http://d3js.org/) treemap with the tweet's hashtags.
+Newsflash pulls breaking news from the *The New York Times* [newswire](http://nyti.ms/PkaWYK) and translates it into entities with the help of [AlchemyAPI](http://www.alchemyapi.com/).
+Each entity is compared to the [Twitter stream](https://dev.twitter.com/).
+When Newsflash finds a tweet that mentions an entity, it uses [socket.io](http://socket.io/) to populate a [D3](http://d3js.org/) treemap with the tweet's hashtags.

 Live site: <a href="http://newsflash.herokuapp.com/">http://newsflash.herokuapp.com/</a>

 ===========

+#####v0.9.2 New layer added to masterlist object
++ Entities are now added as children to their respective article

 #####v0.9.1 Less articles, better UX
 + cronJob resets masterlist every 48 minutes
 + articles reduced to 10
 + less articles and faster reset makes treemap easier to read
-+ new banner on welcome page shows number of articles, keywords, tweets
++ new banner on welcome page shows number of articles, entities, tweets

 #####v0.9.0 Article references added
 + Tracks 20 articles to match D3's 20 colors